DVMANSOR/CortexShell/README.md

 Malicious prompts could damage your system.
 Use **only** in secure, controlled environments.
 The author assumes **no responsibility** for misuse or damage.

+## 🤝 Contributing & Support

+Got an idea to improve **CortexShell**?
+Found a bug?
+Need help using it?
+Here’s how you can contribute:

+- **Open an Issue** — Report bugs or request features.
+- **Submit a Pull Request** — Add improvements or fix problems.
+- **Suggest Ideas** — Share your thoughts in the Discussions tab.
+- **Collaborate** — I’m open to working together on expanding this project.

+Your feedback and ideas are always welcome! 🚀

 ---
 ## 📜 License (MIT)
 MIT License